MaSyMoS/masymos-core/dev/doc/main_setup.rst

 #. run the ``jar-builder/maven-build-masymos-jars.sh`` bash file
 #. find all jar files in `jar-builder/masymos-builds`

-Find further information on the docker repository and how to tweak it on the documentation page :ref:`contrib_docker`.
+Find further information on the docker repository and how to tweak it on the documentation page :ref:`docs_docker`.

 Build Jar files locally
 =======================